atomisthq/docs/docs/index.md

 Atomist lets you construct your delivery process in code -- but not too much code.
 A service, a framework, and some libraries take care of the pieces that are common to every development organization.
-It works atop your existing toolchain, adding functionality and smoothing your experience; then you're free to improve it.
+Atomist works atop your existing toolchain, adding functionality and smoothing your experience; then you're free to improve it.

 The crux of your development experience lives in your **software delivery machine** (SDM).